 The physicists from Georgia Tech collaborated with two biologists on the study, including former Georgia Tech postdoctoral fellow Henry Astley, now assistant professor in the Biomimicry Research and Innovation Center at the University of Akron’s Department of Biology.

 “I was a little surprised by how massive the difference was – the sheer resilience of the crocodilian heart and the fragility of the rabbit heart.
 I had not expected the rabbit heart to come apart at the seams as easily as it did,” noted Astley.

 Lower temperatures are one cause of cardiac electrophysiological arrhythmias, where fast-rotating electrical waves can cause the heart to beat faster and faster, leading to compromised cardiac function and potentially sudden cardiac death.
 Lowering the temperature of the body – frequently done for patients before certain surgeries – also can induce an arrhythmia.

 The researchers agree that this study could help better understand how the heart works and what can cause a deadly arrhythmia – which fundamentally happens when the heart doesn’t pump blood correctly any longer.

-The authors also consider the research a promising step toward better understanding of heart electrophysiology and how to help minimize fibrillation risk.
+The authors also consider the research a promising step toward a better understanding of heart electrophysiology and how to help minimize fibrillation risk.
 Until December 2020, when COVID-19 took the top spot, heart disease was the leading cause of death in the United States and in most industrialized countries, with more people dying of heart disease than the next two causes of death combined.